lawlict/EEND_loss/README.md

 # End-to-end diarization loss
 This is the implement of PIT loss, FastPIT loss and OPTM loss for end-to-end diarization training.
-Acknowledge
+Acknowledge @tdedecko for the implement of Hungarian algorithm at https://github.com/tdedecko/hungarian-algorithm.

 ### Prerequisites
 ```